nlesc-recruit/cudawrappers/cuda-driver-api.md

 # CUDA Driver API Coverage for cudawrappers

 This document summarizes CUDA Driver API coverage for `cudawrappers` against CUDA 13.3.0.
-It maps user-facing APIs to wrapper support and highlights internal-only variants that are excluded from coverage percentages.
+It maps user-facing APIs to wrapper support and highlights internal-only variants that are excluded from coverage counts.

 Reference: https://docs.nvidia.com/cuda/cuda-driver-api/index.html